ak47av/Portfolio_vue/content/work/lightupdress.md

 ---
-title: My Portfolio
+title: Light-up dress
-description: Using the content module
+description: An LED strip controlled by Arduino attached to a dress
-slug: first-post
+slug: lightupdress
+tags: project
 ---